jamesheald/COIN/README.md

     obj(p).alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context obj(p).rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context

-    % paradigm (may be unique to each participant) obj(p).x = ...;
+    % paradigm (could be unique to each participant) obj(p).x = ...;

     % adaptation (unique to each participant)